Climate and Average Weather Year Round in Fairbanks Alaska, United States

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Fairbanks experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 4.7 months, from November 8 to March 31, with average wind speeds of more than 6.1 miles per hour.
-The windiest day of the year is January 9, with an average hourly wind speed of 7.7 miles per hour.
+The windiest month of the year in Fairbanks is January, with an average hourly wind speed of 7.6 miles per hour.

 The calmer time of year lasts for 7.3 months, from March 31 to November 8.
-The calmest day of the year is July 14, with an average hourly wind speed of 4.6 miles per hour.
+The calmest month of the year in Fairbanks is July, with an average hourly wind speed of 4.6 miles per hour.

 The predominant average hourly wind direction in Fairbanks varies throughout the year.

 The wind is most often from the west for 3.5 months, from May 18 to September 2, with a peak percentage of 50% on July 6.
 The wind is most often from the east for 8.5 months, from September 2 to May 18, with a peak percentage of 69% on January 1.